 The KYC regulation in the UK is tighter than in most European countries or the US.
 Basically, it starts with the same obligations, such as knowing who the potential recipient is.
 The required documents are all regular government-issued ID documents.

-Become compliant with KYC & AML
+How to Stay Compliant with KYC & AML

 By automating your KYC/AML verification, you can verify all the documents needed according to local regulations.
-You can use KYC Software to automatically verify passports, ID cards, driving licenses, and even residence permits or social security cards.
+You can use KYC software to automatically verify passports, ID cards, driving licenses, and even residence permits or social security cards.

 On top of that, depending on the KYC software you decide to use, additional security layers can be added.
 For instance, biometric or selfie verification makes your ID verification even more accurate and secure.